Procrastination

 Symptoms of fatigue include:

-Fatigue is apparently less serious than the dysfunctions mentioned above, but its neglect can lead to serious consequences:
+Fatigue is apparently less severe than the dysfunctions mentioned earlier, but neglecting it can lead to serious consequences:

-Sometimes, to avoid fatigue, it is enough to learn to assert oneself and to delegate tasks to other people.
-In addition, when the body is exhausted, it is important to give priority to comfort and the opportunity to regenerate – maintain a healthy and balanced diet, exercise and ensure a sufficient amount of sleep.
+Sometimes, to avoid fatigue, it is enough to learn to assert oneself and delegate tasks to others.
+Moreover, when the body is exhausted, it is important to prioritize comfort and the ability to regenerate – maintaining a healthy and balanced diet, exercising, and ensuring a sufficient amount of sleep.

 The first thing to do?
 Identify the reasons for this paralyzing defect.